suvi-p/DDOS_detection_ML_Model/README.md

 └── README.md             # Project documentation

 ## Dataset
 The model trains and evaluates on ddos1.csv, a labeled dataset of network traffic records.
 Features used:
 FeatureDescriptionPacket RateNumber of packets per secondInter-arrival TimeTime gap between consecutive packetsPacket SizeSize of individual packetsDurationLength of the network sessionSource / Destination PortPort numbers on both endsPackets & Bytes TransferredVolume of data exchangedProtocol TypeNetwork protocol (one-hot encoded)
-Target column: label — either benign or ddos
+Target column: label — either benign or DDOS

 ## Requirements